Connecticut Service Statistics

 |1,924 support group sessions|

 Support group sessions are attended by multiple victims.
-Support was provided in group sessions over the course of 6,012 hours - a 13% increase from fiscal year 2015.
+Total service requests saw a 4% increase from fiscal year 2018.

 These fact sheets will provide details on domestic violence services provided by our 18 member domestic violence agencies over the course of a fiscal year (7/1 – 6/30), similar to those listed above for the most recently completed fiscal year.